ReQurv/requrv-launch/README.md

 bun run tauri build
 ```

 Releases are automated: CI (`.github/workflows/build.yml`) builds for macOS, Linux and Windows and publishes a GitHub Release whenever a `v*` tag is pushed.
+The macOS bundle is code-signed (Developer ID) and notarized using repository secrets.

 ## CI